 Yes!
 Crowdpurr respects the service that non-profit/charitable organizations provide.
 Organizations that hold a valid charitable status with either the IRS (United States) or a local tax service/charity commission qualify for the discount.

 However, unfortunately, the following types of organizations do not qualify:

 - An organization that attempts to influence public opinion

 - A private grant organization

-We are currently offering a discount of 20% off monthly plans and 25% off yearly plans.
-Please share with us about what your project/company does at firstname.lastname@example.org and provide us a copy of your non-profit license or federal EIN (United States) and we'll get you set up!
+We are currently offering a discount of 20% off monthly plans and 10% off our already discounted yearly plans.
+Please share with us about what your project/company does at firstname.lastname@example.org and provide us a copy of your non-profit license or federal EIN (United States) and we'll set you up!